phucanh1939/notes/docs/computer/ComputerArchitecture/Processor/Pipeline.md

 ## How does Pipeline Work?

-The execution of an instruction is split into multiple stages:
+The execution of an instruction is split into multiple stages, example:

 - Instruction Fetch (IF)
 - Instruction Decode (ID)